 Weak participation matters because it lowers the informational quality of index strength.
 A broad advance usually reflects dispersed buying interest and wider internal support.
 A narrow advance reflects a thinner foundation, where leadership has to carry more of the burden.

 That creates a more fragile backdrop.
 Fragile does not mean imminent reversal, and weak participation does not provide timing by itself.
-It simply means the advance is less broadly supported, so the headline move deserves more caution in interpretation than the index alone would suggest.
+It means the advance is less broadly supported, so the headline move deserves more caution in interpretation than the index alone would suggest.

 Thin participation can also persist longer than many expect.
 Markets do not need broad confirmation at every stage to continue rising.
 But when internal support remains limited, the advance depends more heavily on a narrow leadership core, which makes the overall move less representative of general market strength.